 The large, yellow eyes of the barking owl mark this bird as a type of hawk owl.
 Prey is hunted with keen eyesight and seized in powerful talons form the ground, from trees.

-Barking owls hunt at twilight, searching for small mammals, reptiles, insects and even other birds.
-Prey up to the size of Sulphur-crested Cockatoos can be caught.
-If they can’t follow their food whole, they will tear it up with their sharp, curved beak and eat it piece by piece.
+The barking owl hunts at twilight, searching its woodland habitat for mammals, reptiles, insects and even other birds.
+Prey up to the size of sulphur-crested cockatoos can be caught.
+Any food too big to be swallowed whole is torn up with the sharp, curved beak and eaten piece by piece.

-> These owls are named for their ‘woof woof’ call, which sounds like a small dog barking, but can also make a much louder, wailing cry, which has given rise to another name, the ‘screaming-woman bird’.
-Some belief the call of the owl to be the source of the Bunyip myth.
+These owls are named for their ‘barking’ call but can also make a much louder, wailing cry, which has given rise to another name, the ‘screaming-woman bird’.
+Some believe the call of the owl to be the source of the Bunyip myth.”